microsoft/service-fabric-scripts-and-templates/scripts/CodePackageToDockerPackage/README.md

 ```

 ## More details
-For more details, see the [How to containerize your Service Fabric Services](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-services-inside-containers)
+For more information, see the [How to containerize your Service Fabric Services](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-services-inside-containers)